Braves-Attempt/taxi/example/ZCU111/fpga/README.md

 The design places looped-back MACs on the SFP+ ports as well as a looped-back UART on on the USB UART connection.

 *  USB UART
     *  Looped-back UART
 *  QSFP28
     *  Looped-back 10GBASE-R or 25GBASE-R MACs via GTY transceivers

 ## Board details

 *  FPGA: xczu28dr-ffvg1517-2-e
+*  USB UART: FTDI FT4232H
 *  25GBASE-R PHY: Soft PCS with GTY transceivers

 ## Licensing

 *  Toolchain
     *  Vivado Enterprise (requires license)
 *  IP
     *  No licensed vendor IP or 3rd party IP

 ## How to build